 2. Benefits and properties

-Forest honey is a natural product that provides us with many health benefits.
+Forest honey provides many health benefits.
 Its benefits, like other quality honey, are due to two reasons.
 Firstly, honey has a very low water concentration, and also has enzymes.
 Secondly, honey has many components from forest flowers and tree mielatos.

 Myelates that provide a large amount of minerals can be demonstrated by their high electrical conductivity.
 Furthermore, these minerals are going to be very beneficial for our health and each one of them is going to bring something good to our body.
 Minerals such as iron.